The $L^p$ Dirichlet boundary problem for second order Elliptic Systems with rough coefficients: Introduction

+In this vein we wish to note that the papers \cites{AA1,AR2} have established \eqref{RED1} for coefficient tensors $A$ which are $t$-independent.

-The paper is organised as follow.
-In Section~\ref{S2}, we introduce important notions and definitions needed later.
-Section 3 discusses the $L^2$ Dirichlet problem and we also give there the proof of our main result.
-In section 4 we establish important estimates for the square function and in section 5 similar estimates for the nontangential maximal function.
-Finally, the section 6 deals with the $L^p$ solvability for $p$ near $2$ using extrapolation arguments.
+The paper is organised as follows.
+In Section~\ref{S2} we introduce basic notions and definitions needed throughout.
+In Section~3 we discus the $L^2$-Dirichlet problem and also give the proof of our main result.
+In Section~4 we establish important estimates for the square-function.
+Subsequently, in Section~5, we produce similar estimates for the nontangential maximal operator.
+Finally, Section~6 deals with the $L^p$-solvability for $p$ near $2$ using extrapolation arguments.
+In section 7 we then discuss Corollary \ref{MM:C1}.